Shenzhou 17: Spacewalks

 On 21 December 2023, the first scheduled spacewalk of Shenzhou 17 was carried out by Tang Hongbo and Tang Shengjie through the airlock of the Wentian lab module.
 Tasks included a repair test of the Tianhe core module's solar panels, which have sustained minor damage caused by impacts of space debris and micrometeoroids.
 The spacewalk lasted for 7 hours and 25 minutes.

 On 2 March 2024, the second scheduled spacewalk of Shenzhou 17 was carried out by Tang Hongbo and Jiang Xinlin through the airlock of the Wentian lab module.
 Tasks included maintenance of the solar panels of the Tianhe core module, evaluation and analysis of the performance status of the solar panel power generation and also inspection of the status of the space station modules.
 The spacewalk lasted for 7 hours and 52 minutes.

 Crew

 Commander Tang Hongbo is the first person to visit the station twice, having previously flown to Tiangong on Shenzhou 12.
-Tang Shengjie is also the youngest taikonaut to perform a spacewalk.
+He was in charge of keeping the crew safe and completing the mission.
+Tang Shengjie is a former Air Force pilot responsible for doing science operations aboard the station.
+Jiang Xinlin is also a former pilot, he is responsible for the maintenance during the mission.